Tenants-ch/inkpalette/README.md

 Its a simple game about collecting Ink.
 If you collected enough Ink of one Color you can unlock the next color.

+The Goal is to collect all the Colors and to Upgrade them to the max level.

 If you want to enhance the Color collecting, you can go a level deeper and upgrade all the inner workings of each Color.

 If you also want to Upgrade the second level, you can even go one level deeper.